Chariselyasa123/Todolist/README.md

 ## Features

 - CRUD todo list
-- It has responsive design (for now only on mobile devices)
+- It has responsive design (for now only on smartphone devices)
+- Tab to see diffrent Todo's
+- Progress bar for make it more 🆒 😎

 ## Description